Katzenclub/2dgame/README.md

 }
 ```

-# Debugging and Developing with VS Code (Linux and Mac OS only)
+# Debugging and Developing with VS Code (Debian and Mac OS only)

 ## Install LLDB Debugger
-Linux:
+Debian:
 ```
 sudo apt install lldb
 ```